-They’ll encounter students of different backgrounds, and each will have a different expectation of what his or her college experience should be like.
+They'll encounter students of different backgrounds, and each will have a different expectation of what their college experience should be like.

 Many students DO realize that drinking can interfere with the investment they’ve made to get into college.